 Epiq Class Action Services Canada Inc. (“Epiq Canada”) recently learned that a limited amount of data related to the CAF-DND Sexual Misconduct Class Action Settlement was inadvertently disclosed.
 Epiq Canada took immediate action to restrict access to the information, initiate an extensive investigation, and implement appropriate disciplinary measures.

 Epiq Canada has confirmed that information was inadvertently disclosed for a total of 109 claimants.
 The vast majority of the information involved included name, email address, and/or claimant ID mistakenly sent to another claimant.
 At no point did Epiq Canada disclose information to anyone outside of the class.
 Affected class members have been notified.

 Epiq Canada has implemented new procedures to ensure this does not happen again and has taken the appropriate disciplinary action.

-Epiq Canada deeply regrets these circumstances, which do not reflect its proven track record of service and extends its apologies to the parties in the case and affected claimants.
+Epiq Canada deeply regrets these circumstances, which do not reflect its proven track record of service and extends its apologies to the parties in the case and affected class members.
 The changes undertaken reflect the seriousness with which the company takes these issues.

 What is this Class Action About?